TheFreeWeb/FreeSearcher/README.md

 ## Contributing

 > Send files as a catbox or fileditch link, in an ISSUE request.
-These must be clean.
-No video games or cracked executables please!
 > You may also help support the project by refining code.
 Help create batch scripts in the links repo here: https://github.com/TheFreeWeb/freesearcherlinkdir